Pallasite, Eagle Station group

 A 36.5 kg mass was found about 0.75 miles from Eagle Station, Carroll County, Kentucky.
 Eagle Station has the highest fayalite and Ni contents of all other pallasites, while Cold Bay and Itzawisis have nearly the same levels.
-In 2010 the Karavannoe pallasite was recognized as the the fourth member of this pallasite grouplet (Korochantsev et al., 2013), and in 2012 the fifth member, Oued Bourdim, was foundthe grouplet has become a group.
-In consideration of these and other anomalous elemental ratios (e.g., high Ge/Ga, high Ni, and high Ir), along with unique O-isotopic ratios, these pallasites define a group distinct from the pallasites of the main-group, the pyroxene grouplet, and the ungrouped pallasites Milton and Choteau.
-It is noteworthy that Milton plots proximate to the O-isotopic trend line (CCAM slope) of the CVCK-related meteorites and the Eagle Station group of pallasites (Korochantsev et al., 2013) (see diagram below).
-Also of interest is that Choteau plots with the acapulcoite-lodranite clan on an oxygen three-isotope diagram.
+In 2010 the Karavannoe pallasite was recognized as the the fourth member of this pallasite grouplet (Korochantsev et al., 2013), and in 2012 the fifth member, Oued Bourdim 001, was foundthe grouplet has become a group.
+In consideration of these and other anomalous elemental ratios (e.g., high Ge/Ga, high Ni, and high Ir), along with unique O-isotopic ratios, these pallasites define a group distinct from the pallasites of the main-group, the pyroxene-bearing pallasites, and the other ungrouped pallasites Milton and Choteau.
+It is noteworthy however that Milton plots proximate to the O-isotopic trend line (CCAM slope) of the CV and CK meteorites and the Eagle Station pallasites (Korochantsev et al., 2013) (see diagram below).
+Also of interest is that the 'Vermillion pallasite grouplet' of pyroxene pallasites, comprising Vermillion, Choteau, and Y-8451, plots with the acapulcoite-lodranite clan on an oxygen three-isotope diagram.

 Diagram credit: Gregory et al., 47th LPSC, #2393 (2016)